Simulations fixed effects

 graph_ridge_sim(4)

 Then, I compare these generated distribution to some observed in actual settings.
 To do so, I retrieve wet bulb temperature data in the US from Spangler, Liang, and Wellenius (2022).
-I wrangle it and focus San Diego and New York counties.
-I pick these counties because they respectively exhibit large and small variations in month-to-month temperature.
+I wrangle it and focus on San Diego and New York counties.
+I picked these counties because they respectively exhibit large and small variations in month-to-month temperature.
 Many other counties exhibit similar patterns.

 Show code to wrangle the data